Latest Trendy Asian and Korean Hairstyles for Men 2019

 Short and Slick

 Starting off with a more mature look, we have a cool hairstyle suited for a business meeting or a semi-formal party.
 The technique for this style is quite simple.
-The hardest part is the fringe/bangs, but by applying some strong wax backwards with fingers (as opposed to a comb), the fringe will lie back and look natural.
+The hardest part is the fringe/bangs, but by applying some strong wax backwards with your fingers (as opposed to a comb), the fringe will lie back and look natural.

 Various Short Styles